vincentpham/project3-group4/README.md

 -------------------
 What did we learn?
 -------------------

-- We found that pretty much any buyers and investors alike
+- We found that pretty much any end users (homeowners) and investors alike should just buy as soon as possible.
+Even despite the 2008 - 2009 housing crash, time will 'repair' property value so to speak.
+Over the past 24 years, property value has always appreciated in value over time.

-- $64,000 minimum price
+- $64,000 is the lowest valued house at the moment

 - $250 million is the highest price we're aware of at the moment